 Monday through Friday 10am to 6:30pm

 Sid will be turning four this upcoming August and he loves children, animals, people, and leaves that blow in the wind.

 You might be wondering why he looks a bit different.
 That is because he is called a Xoloitcuintli (pronounced "show-low-eats-queen-tlee), a breed that is hairless.
 This particular breed is actually one of the worlds oldest dog breeds.
 Historically Xolo's played an important role as they were seen as guardians/protectors and were also considered to be healers.
 This is part of why I think Sid is so special.

 Sid is a therapy pup in training, working toward his Canine Good Citizen Award.
 He has completed his Good Puppy and Great Puppy training at WonderPuppy, and has also completed the Canine Good Citizen Prep Class, offered at the Oregon Humane Society.
 Please know that Sid is still working on his manners and he can be aloof with new people.
 Please let him smell you before going to pet him.

-Sid tends to join Sarah Dobey for most of her sessions.
-If for any reason you would prefer that he does not make an appearance during session, please just let us know.
+Sid tends to be at the office of Head & Heart Therapy most days.
+If for any reason you would prefer that he is not there, please just let us know.